tommyarmstrong/calendar-tool/README.md

 ## Security Considerations

 - Never commit secrets or certificates to version control
-- Use Parameter Store (SeecureStrings with KMS encryption) for all sensitive configuration
+- Use Parameter Store (SecureStrings with KMS encryption) for all sensitive configuration
 - Regularly rotate HMAC secrets and OAuth credentials
 - Monitor CloudWatch logs for authentication failures
 - Keep certificates up to date and rotate periodically